Lung cancer care in Denver

 If you have any of these symptoms, talk to your doctor.

-Because lung cancer is most treatable at its earliest stage, it is recommended that patients at risk undergo regular screenings.
+Because lung cancer is most treatable at its earliest stages, it is recommended that patients at risk undergo regular screenings.
 You may be at higher risk for developing lung cancer if you:

-- Personal history of chronic lung disease (COPD, emphysema, bronchitis, pulmonary fibrosis)
+- Have a personal history of chronic lung disease (COPD, emphysema, bronchitis, pulmonary fibrosis)

-- Jobs that expose you to arsenic, nickel, asbestos, beryllium, soot, cadmium, diesel fumes, chromium, or coal dust
+- Have had jobs that exposed you to arsenic, nickel, asbestos, beryllium, soot, cadmium, diesel fumes, chromium or coal dust

 Lung cancer screening

 Rose Medical Center offers low-dose CT (computed tomography) screenings to detect lung cancer.
 Lung screening has been proven successful in diagnosing lung cancer earlier when it can be more effectively treated.
 In fact, lung cancer screening is three times more effective than mammography is at preventing breast cancer death and two times more effective than colonoscopy is at preventing colon cancer death.